 Life in the slums is by no means easy for women.
 The overcrowded shacks and buildings are mostly illegal settlements and consequently lack basic infrastructure services like water, sanitation and health facilities.
 The lack of basic services affects women disproportionately because they spend most of their unpaid work hours attending to their care-giving roles at home.

 Life in the slums is often dangerous for women.
-This is particularly true of women headed households where women must go out to work and manage everything on their own.
+This is particularly true of women headed households.
+Especially where women must go out to work and manage everything on their own.
 There have been many instances of crime in these localities which are sexually rather than money motivated.

 Women also suffer from security threats when they travel to and from their work in public transport.
 The more visible these women are in roles outside their homes, the more they are targeted for various kinds of assaults as they somehow come across as vulnerable and unprotected by the formal system of institutional support.

-Whether a product of the class system or just blatant disregard by the authorities, these women who form a significant part of the informal and formal economy are often forgotten.
+Whether a product of the class system or just blatant disregard by the authorities.
+These women who form a significant part of the informal and formal economy are often forgotten.
 Pests, disease and unsafe homes are also threats to female and male slum-dwellers.
-There are often leaks in the rooves, inadequate drainage facilities, insects and rodents acting as major disease and the constant threat of losing the shacks to major weather disturbances.
+There are often leaks in the rooves, inadequate drainage facilities, insects and rodents acting as major disease carriers.
+Also, the constant threat of losing the shacks to major weather disturbances.

-When life in the slums is replete with these implied insecurities, for women, this becomes a major issue in terms of their basic sense of sustenance as they are not only uneducated most of the time but also ill prepared to tackle such insecurities through a proper channel.
+When life in the slums is replete with these implied insecurities, for women, this becomes a major issue.
+Mostly in terms of their basic sense of sustenance.
+They are not only uneducated most of the time but also ill prepared to tackle insecurities through a proper channel.

 The way ahead